-- Remember, all internship offers or opportunities MUST be approved by Dr. G.L.
-Forward, the department internship coordinator (your part-time job at Jamba Juice or Carl’s Jr. is NOT an acceptable internship experience).
+- Remember, all internship offers or opportunities MUST be approved by Dr. Melissa Newman, the department internship advisor (your part-time job at Jamba Juice or Carl’s Jr. is NOT an acceptable internship experience).

-- GLForward@pointloma.edu, or in his office at Cabrillo Hall room 200.
+- email@example.com, or in her office at Cabrillo Hall room 204.

 Question 2: How do I secure an internship?